awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

 * Settings for the current |env| only, such as whether to use soft tabs in the editor, the file types to ignore, and code completion behaviors for languages such as PHP and Python.
 * Your user settings across each of your environments, such as colors, fonts, and editor behaviors.
 * Your keybindings, such as which shortcut key combinations you prefer to use to work with files and the editor.
-* Which IDE plugins to load.
 * The IDE's overall theme.
-* Which experimental IDE features are loaded, such as custom IDE components.

 To show preferences, choose :menuselection:`AWS Cloud9, Preferences` on the menu bar.
 The following is displayed.